Welcome to 1989! Yep, a time jump has occurred in the latest episode of American Horror Story.

 Immediately, the Night Stalker tries to convert Brooke, but she is not taking his sh*t.
 Mr. Jingles may have sold his soul to the devil and wound up with buyers’ regret, but Brooke is smarter than that.
 She would rather flat out die than serve Satan.

-While all this is going on, Mr. Jingles has moved to Alaska, changed his name, married a hooker, and started a happy little family.
+While all this is going on, Mr. Jingles has moved to Alaska, changed his name, married a prostitute, and started a happy little family.

 Except there is no way to run and hide in American Horror Story when you have f*cked over the devil, as he has.
 So, when he comes home from work one night and finds his wife slaughtered, he decides to give his son to a neighbor before moving on once more.